 EventBuilder Data Processing Addendum

-This Data Processing Addendum (“DPA”) is an addendum to the Customer Terms of Service (“Agreement”) between NW Virtual Partners LLC dba EventBuilder (“EventBuilder”, “we,” “us,” or “our”) and you as the customer (“Customer” or “you”).
-This DPA takes effect on the date Customer subscribes to use our Services as an EventBuilder Customer, and governs the collection, processing, or receipt of Personal Data by EventBuilder on behalf of the Customer in the course of providing the Services.
+This Data Processing Addendum ("DPA") is an addendum to the Customer Terms of Service ("Agreement") between NW Virtual Partners LLC dba EventBuilder ("EventBuilder," "we," "us," or "our") and you as the customer ("Customer" or "you").
+This DPA (including the attached Schedules) takes effect on the date Customer subscribes to use our Services as an EventBuilder Customer, and governs the collection, processing, or receipt of Personal Data by EventBuilder on behalf of the Customer in the course of providing the Services.
 Terms not defined herein shall have the meaning as set forth in the Agreement.
-If you have questions or would like to receive a signed copy of this DPA, please contact us at email@example.com.
+If you have questions or would like to receive a signed copy of this DPA, please contact us at firstname.lastname@example.org .

 - "Applicable Laws" means all laws, rules, regulations, and orders applicable to the subject matter herein, including without limitation Data Protection Laws.

 - "California Personal Information” means Personal Data that is subject to the protection of the CCPA.

 - "CCPA" means California Civil Code Sec.
 1798.100 et seq. (also known as the California Consumer Privacy Act of 2018).

 - "CPRA" means California Civil Code Sec.
 1798.150 et seq. (also known as the California Privacy Rights Act of 2020).